ElsaTam/obsidian-fancy-a-story/docs/docs/cssclasses/footer-img.md

 Source: [`footer-img.css`](https://github.com/ElsaTam/obsidian-fancy-a-story/blob/main/snippets/cssclasses/footer-img.css)

 Add the cssclass `footer-img` to your note.
-This will use the **last** image as a footer in reading mode.
+This will use the **last paragraph** as a footer in reading mode.
+In order to work properly, it must includes only one image, no text.

 When exporting to PDF, the image will not be rendered.